UK animal therapists' confidence in executing professional skills in clinical practice

 Abstract

-Background: Veterinary physiotherapy and hydrotherapy are popular modalities in the United Kingdom (UK) yet little is known about the confidence of therapists responsible for performing these treatments.
-A lack of confidence may have a detrimental impact on patients, therefore, this study investigated the effect of age, species specialisation, educational level, occupation, qualifications, experience, and years practising as an animal therapist on confidence in executing professional skills.
+BACKGROUND: Veterinary physiotherapy and hydrotherapy are popular modalities in the UK, yet little is known about the confidence of therapists responsible for performing these treatments.
+A lack of confidence may have a detrimental impact on patients; therefore, this study investigated the effect of age, species specialisation, educational level, occupation, qualifications, experience and years practising on animal therapists' confidence in executing professional skills.

-Results: Occupation, educational level and therapy qualification had a significant effect (p<0.05) on EPAs.
-Experience had a significant effect (p<0.05) on four EPAs; those with less than one year of experience had the lowest confidence scores, with increased experience in the animal industry and as an animal therapist resulting in a rise in confidence.
+RESULTS: Occupation, educational level and therapy qualification had a significant effect (p < 0.05) on participants' confidence in performing all EPAs.
+Experience had a significant effect (p < 0.05) on four EPAs; those with less than 1 year of experience had the lowest confidence scores, with increased experience in the animal industry and as an animal therapist resulting in a rise in confidence.

-Conclusions: Providing support to new graduates may improve their confidence.
-In addition, it is important that qualifications prepare animal therapists for clinical practice.
+CONCLUSIONS: Providing support to new graduates may improve their confidence.
+In addition, it is important that qualifications adequately prepare animal therapists for clinical practice.

 Original languageEnglish